freer4/elevuetor/elevuetor-js/README.md

 > Wait, does this `posts` object have all of our data?

-Nope, this example understands that you want to use a Database containing records for your PostModel and will wait patiently for you to access the data before it fetches it. `PostModel` is coming from a JS file created by Mantle that informs Elevuetor exactly what that data will look like without any API calls so far.
+Nope, this example understands that you want to use a Database containing records for your PostModel and will wait patiently for you to access the data before it fetches it. `PostModel` is coming from a JS file created by the server that informs ElevuetorJS exactly what that data will look like without any API calls so far.

 If this is the first time your application has attempted to access the `PostModel` records in `Database`, an object handling all interactive functionality for it is quietly created in the background and returned to you.
 None of the actual posts data has been acquired from the server yet.
 No calls to the API have been made at all so far.